Use this guide to help you craft the perfect resume and finally land your dream job.

 Save as a PDF or Word document?

-You might've always been taught to save your resume as a PDF, but that's not best practice.
+You might've always been taught to save your resume as a PDF, but that's not best practice since it won't make your resume friendly for the applicant tracking systems.
 Sure, a PDF will help preserve the design and format of your resume, but applicant tracking systems are less likely to read it correctly.
 Of course, if the job listing says PDF files are acceptable, then you can submit your PDF.
 However, if a file type isn't specified, play it safe by submitting a word document, saved as a .doc or .docx file.

 When it comes to crafting a strong resume, your best bet is to keep things simple with a clean and modern resume design.
 Sure, you might feel the need to stand out from the crowd by using creative fonts, fancy borders, and custom logos, but the truth is, that will likely work against you.
 Many recruiters and hiring managers shuffle through hundreds of resumes, and they'll quickly become impatient when they can't readily find the information they need.
 The key is to focus on the quality of the content, making sure it's easily scannable and digestible.
 Additional distractions aren't necessary.